COVID-19 pandemic in Connecticut: March 2021

 Due to another increase in cases, Lamont continued to push vaccination increases, and on March 25, he announced that on April 1 the vaccine would be open to anyone 16 and older.

 May 2021

 May 3: Connecticut was the first state to fully vaccinate 50% of its adult population.

 June 2021

 June 7: A report on sequencing analysis revealed sixteen instances of the B.1.617.2 (Delta) variant of concern (approximately 3% of samples in the past week) and two of the B.1.617.1 (Kappa) variant, both being first identified in India.

 Impact

 Sports

-In college sports, the National Collegiate Athletic Association canceled all winter and spring tournaments, most notably the Division I men's and women's basketball tournaments, affecting colleges and universities statewide.
+In college sports, the National Collegiate Athletic Association canceled all the winter and spring tournaments, most notably the Division I men's and women's basketball tournaments, affecting colleges and universities statewide.
 On March 16, the National Junior College Athletic Association also canceled the remainder of the winter seasons as well as the spring seasons.